jamii/jamii.github.com/_drafts/relational-ui.markdown

 +text(4, "more milk!")
 ```

-We can use standard incremental maintenance algorithms to calculate the resulting changes to our list of nodes.
+We can use standard incremental maintenance algorithms to calculate the resulting changes to our compiled queries.

 ``` julia
 +group_1("session_1", 1, 1, 0, 1, 0, "make a todo list", 1) => (0x1, 0x5, Text, "displaying: make a todo list")